What Is Collagen? Health Benefits and Different Types - Dr. Axe

 Our ancestors chowed down on quite a bit of collagen as a natural way of life, since earlier traditional diets incorporated whole-animal eating.
 Simply put, they ate many animal parts, like skin, tendons and ligaments, that we now commonly avoid or discard.

 Luckily, it’s becoming easier than ever to “get back to the basics.”
-One of my favorite ways to increase collagen consumption is by making a homemade bone broth, like my chicken bone broth recipe, or the find some made from beef.
-It’s a healthy, delicious and cost-effective way to use parts of an animal that can’t be eaten directly — no waste here!
+One of my favorite ways to increase collagen consumption is by making a homemade bone broth, like my chicken bone broth recipe or beef bone broth recipe.

 Bone broth is also insanely good for you.
 As these inedible animal parts simmer for hours or days, they release collagen in an easy-to-absorb broth.

-Collagen supplements, like collagen protein powder, are another easy way to increase your collagen intake.
+Collagen supplements, like collagen protein powder, are another easy way to increase your intake.
 Make sure that you get your powder from grass-fed, pasture-raised cows (with no antibiotics or chemicals).

 Collagen supplements can be mixed into smoothies, soups or even into baked goods to provide healthy benefits without adding any taste to your favorite meals.